Back to species list

 Distribution & Habitat

-Found along the Himalayas in India with seasonal altitudinal movements, extending across the Indian plains south of the Himalayas to Gujarat and Rajasthan.
-Also occurs in central and peninsular India and east along the Himalayas through China, Laos, Thailand, Vietnam, and Indonesia.
-Inhabits open thorny scrub, rocky dry hillsides, grassland, and savannah.
-In winter, forms flocks and sometimes forages with other finches, buntings, and larks, visiting small waterbodies in mornings and late afternoons.
+Found along the Himalayas in India, with seasonal altitudinal movements.
+Range extends across the plains of India south of the Himalayas to Gujarat and Rajasthan, and into central and peninsular India.
+Distribution continues east along the Himalayas into China, Laos, Thailand, Vietnam, and Indonesia.
+Habitats include open thorny scrub, rocky dry hillsides, grassland, and savannah.

 Behavior & Ecology